dwat3r/slicer/README.md

  - "*" is transitive closure.
  - v is variable, e is expression, S is statement.

+We will treat return statement as an assignment to self.

 ####for backward-slicing:
 #####the "u" function: